imafish/imafish.github.io/QNX/learning/Realtime Programming for the QNX Operating System/1_qnx_architecture.md

     - debug "OS" drivers with a high-level (symbolic) debugger
     - export access to your custom driver with a network file system such as NFS or CIFS
 - the ONX C library provides a lot of useful code to minimise the work needed to write a resource manager

+## System Libraries

+### Many standard functions in the library are built on kernel calls

+- usually this is a thin layer, that may just change the format of arguments, e.g.
+  - The POSIX